 As a blogger, you need to be savvy in a few additional areas.
 Know how to write something in a more or less coherent fashion.
 Master a language or three.
 Have at least an idea about SEO, coding, CSS, server farms and the darkest secrets of the hacker world.
 In short, be a jack of all trades, but – more often than not – master of none.

 Now that sounds depressing, doesn’t it?
 Which bears the question:

 Should you thus give up blogging?
 The thing you want most?

 No, absolutely not.
 But a careful selection of – for instance – a sub-niche or a larger selection of similar topics might be in order.
 Also, blogging does not just happen.
-A successful blog is an amalgam of carefully selected materials, smartly written of course.
+A successful blog is an amalgam of carefully chosen materials, smartly written of course.
 And a site structure that holds its water not only with your audience but also with the search engines.
 Especially the search engines.

 But what do you – the blogger – need to build one of them blogs that will get your audience’s juices flowing?
 Your material must be entertaining, yet straight to the point.
 Something your fans will want to read.
 Then, you need to get savvy on stuff surrounding blogs, building websites and – most importantly – protect your material from the pointed claws of the hacker community.